Marcell Ozuna Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.66 team ERA that ranks 24th among all league pitching staffs.
+- The Nationals have the 25th-ranked team ERA among all league pitching staffs (4.69).

-- Nationals pitchers combine to rank 23rd in baseball in home runs given up (83 total, 1.3 per game).
+- Nationals pitchers combine to allow 85 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

-- Gore makes the start for the Nationals, his 13th of the season.
-He is 3-4 with a 3.66 ERA and 80 strikeouts in 64 2/3 innings pitched.
+- Williams makes the start for the Nationals, his 13th of the season.
+He is 2-4 with a 4.15 ERA and 46 strikeouts in 60 2/3 innings pitched.

-- The left-hander's last time out came on Saturday against the Philadelphia Phillies, when he threw six innings, surrendering three earned runs while giving up nine hits.
+- In his most recent outing on Sunday against the Philadelphia Phillies, the righty threw 5 2/3 innings, allowing four earned runs while surrendering six hits.

+- The 31-year-old has put up an ERA of 4.15, with 6.8 strikeouts per nine innings, in 12 games this season.
+Opponents are batting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.